Create dynamic documents

 2. In the dialog box that opens, click Create New.

-3. In the Create Function Dialog box, in the title box, enter the name of your function, for example item_price.
+3. Enter the name of your function, for example item_price.

 4. In the function box, enter the function itself.